Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Experiments

-\textbf{COD10K~\cite{fan2020camouflaged}} This dataset, collected by Fan \etal ~\cite{fan2020camouflaged} in 2020, contains 10000 images, of which 5066 images are camouflaged, 3000 images are backgrounds, and 1934 images are non-camouflaged.
+This dataset, collected by Fan et al. ~\cite{fan2020camouflaged} in 2020, contains 10000 images, of which 5066 images are camouflaged, 3000 images are backgrounds, and 1934 images are non-camouflaged.
 It has ten primary classes and 78 sub-classes.
 The data source is from photography websites.

-\subsubsection{Metrics}
+\subsection{Metrics}

 We use four commonly used metrics for evaluating camouflaged object detection methods.